Skilled Worker Visa UK

 Skilled Worker route replaced Tier 2 (General) work visa in December 2020.
 Tier 2 (General) visa remains valid for visa holders but the next visa extension will be granted under the Skilled Worker route.
 The two routes will be considered as one for the purpose of assessing eligibility to indefinite leave to remain.

-Skilled worker visa leads to entitlement to indefinite leave to remain after five years in this immigration route or in a combination of qualifying immigration categories.
+Skilled workers are eligible to apply for indefinite leave to remain after five years in this immigration route or in a combination of qualifying immigration categories.

 ON THIS PAGE